Michael2109/cobalt/README.md

 * Not nullable
 * Classes sealed by default
 * Language design pushes for a strong code structure
+##Undecided features
+* Instead of returning "void" return "this" for methods
+* Primitives are wrapper classes

 #Project Contributions
 To contribute to the Cobalt project, please send us a pull request from your fork of this repository!